Farama-Foundation/Minigrid/README.md

 - `MiniGrid-RedBlueDoors-6x6-v0`
 - `MiniGrid-RedBlueDoors-8x8-v0`

+The purpose of this environment is to test memory.
 The agent is randomly placed within a room with one red and one blue door facing opposite directions.
 The agent has to open the red door and then open the blue door, in that order.
-The purpose of this environment is to test memory.
 The agent, when facing one door, cannot see the door behind him.
 Hence, the agent needs to remember whether or not he has previously opened the other door in order to reliably succeed at completing the task.

+### Memory environment

+Registered configurations:
+- `MiniGrid-MemoryS17Random-v0`
+- `MiniGrid-MemoryS13Random-v0`
+- `MiniGrid-MemoryS13-v0`
+- `MiniGrid-MemoryS11-v0`
+- `MiniGrid-MemoryS9-v0`
+- `MiniGrid-MemoryS7-v0`

+This environment is a memory test.
+The agent starts in a small room where it sees an object.
+It then has to go through a narrow hallway which ends in a split.
+At each end of the split there is an object, one of which is the same as the object in the starting room.
+The agent has to remember the initial object, and go to the matching object at split.

 ### Locked room environment